Trump questions whether Supreme Court would hear election challenge as options dwindle | Politics

 Trump questions whether Supreme Court would hear election challenge as options dwindle

 President Donald Trump on Sunday questioned whether the Supreme Court would ever hear a case airing his unproven allegations of widespread election fraud as senior U.S. Republicans said a transition to a Joe Biden presidency looked inevitable.
-Trump's comments in a telephone interview with Fox News Channel suggested a growing resignation to the results of the Nov.
-3 election that handed the White House to his Democratic opponent Biden, and it came as the Republican president's team was dealt another blow.
+Trump's comments in a telephone interview with Fox News Channel suggested the Republican president is growing resigned to the results of the Nov.
+3 election that handed the White House to his Democratic opponent Biden.

-The recount of ballots in Wisconsin's two largest counties finished on Sunday, confirming Biden won the hotly contested state by more than 20,000 votes.
-Republican Senator Roy Blunt of Missouri, chair of the congressional inaugural committee, said the group of senior lawmakers expects Biden to be sworn in as president on Jan.
-20.
+They came as the president's team was dealt another blow, with the completion on Sunday of ballot recounts in Wisconsin's two largest counties confirming Biden won the hotly-contested state by more than 20,000 votes.
+Trump campaign attorney Jenna Ellis said the recounts "revealed serious issues regarding the legality of ballots cast," without elaborating or providing any evidence.

+"We want every legal vote, and only legal votes to be counted, and we will continue to uphold our promise to the American people to fight for a free and fair election," she said in a statement.
+Despite the Trump campaign's pledge to keep fighting, a small number of Republicans appeared on Sunday to endorse the notion that Biden had won.

 Trump was not clear on what legal steps he would take next.
 "The problem is it's hard to get it to the Supreme Court," Trump said, without clarifying whether he thought the court would decline to hear an appeal or whether his campaign may not even make one.

 Trump's legal team has offered conflicting statements on their likely course following a defeat in a federal appeals court on Friday in a case they were pursuing challenging Biden's win in Pennsylvania.
 "On to SCOTUS!"
-Trump campaign attorney Jenna Ellis wrote on Twitter after the ruling, suggesting a plan to appeal to the U.S. Supreme Court.
+Ellis wrote on Twitter after the ruling, suggesting a plan to appeal to the U.S. Supreme Court.

 Later, however, Trump lawyer Rudy Giuliani reportedly told One America News Network that the legal team was still weighing which case might be appropriate to pursue at the top court.
 The U.S. Supreme Court has always been unlikely to tip the election in Trump's favor, and the president finally seems to be acknowledging that reality, said Jessica Levinson, a professor at Loyola Law School in Los Angeles.